TEAS-project/TEAS-project.github.io/_pages/home.md

 ### Summary

 We aim to create a suite of next-generation benchmarks that track the fast-evolving landscape of AI, and measure the complex trade-offs across costs, accuracy, and performance on a range of state-of-the-art hardware.
-Our approach is informed by two selection maps (one for models and the other for systems), with a broad team with extensive expertise in AI research and practice– a combination that allows for rapid evolution of the benchmarks.
+Our approach is informed by two selection maps (one for models and the other for systems), with a broad team with extensive expertise in AI research and practice – a combination that allows for rapid evolution of the benchmarks.